33 Frugal After-School Snacks Every 90s Kid Survived On

 The jar itself deserves its own entry, separate from everything it touched.
 Peanut butter went on bread, crackers, apples, celery, and spoons, and the spoon delivery method needed no other ingredients at all.

-It was the calorie anchor of the entire frugal snack system, filling in a way nothing else in the pantry matched.
+It was the calorie anchor of the entire frugal snack system, the kind of food that keeps you full longer than you’d expect, in a way nothing else in the pantry matched.
 One jar stretched across two weeks of afternoons and half the items on this list, which made it pound for pound the most valuable object in the kitchen.

 Creamy versus crunchy divided households the way sports teams divided cities.
 And everyone recognized the specific sounds of the jar’s life cycle, from the first smooth swipe to the desperate scrape of a knife chasing the last streaks at the bottom.